cosweeney/cosweeney.github.io/_pages/about.md

 I earned my B.S. in Astrophysics from the University of California, Santa Cruz, where I researched cosmic-ray diffusion and gamma-ray emission in Andromeda (M31) under Stefano Profumo.

-If you’d like to find out more about me and what I’m working on or have worked on, check out the info on my [research](https://cosweeney.github.io/projects/), [CV](https://cosweeney.github.io/cv/), and [teaching](https://cosweeney.github.io/teaching/) pages.
+If you’d like to find out more about me and my work, check out the info on my [research](https://cosweeney.github.io/projects/), [CV](https://cosweeney.github.io/cv/), and [teaching](https://cosweeney.github.io/teaching/) pages.
 Also feel free to contact me via my email.

 ## outside of academia..